A long time ago in a gym far, far away…Roman was a bodybuilder.

 Firstly, how freakin’ hilarious is that cheesey grin on my face?
 Clearly, my ambition was to get a job in a Colgate commercial.

-Anyway, in terms of my physique, you can see that while I’m not as big as I was in the BBing shot, I’m still holding a lot of mass.
-I think I weighed in at about 198 here.
+Anyway, in terms of my physique, you can see that while I’m not as big as I was in the bodybuilding shot above, I’m still holding a lot of mass.
+I weighed in at about 198 here.
 In particular, my arms look smaller, especially in relation to both my chest and my lats.
 My chest is still beefy here, most especially at the shoulder tie-in.
 My lats are both thick and wide, which is great for bodybuilding but not so much for modeling (especially in clothing).

 Eventually I would get smaller overall, and that led to some other stuff, but that’s another blog altogether.